RedOctober117/quartz/content/index.md

 ---
 title: Telemakos's Notes
 ---
-The goal of this website is to share any and all of my personal research on basically any topic.
+A collection of my notes on various CS topics.

 - [[Java]]
 - [[Assembly]]